federicapardini/EtnaFountains2021/README.md

-# Real-time tephra forecast at Mt.Etna (Italy) <br/> Numerical Results
+# Real-time tephra forecast at Mt.
+Etna (Italy) <br/> Numerical Results

 <p align="center">
   <img src="./logo_dir/Logo_INGV.png" width=150pt />
 </p>

-This repository provides volcanic hazard maps for tephra fallout and dispersal of three eruptive events occurred at Mt.Etna (Italy) in 2021.
+This repository provides volcanic hazard maps for tephra fallout and dispersal of three eruptive events occurred at Mt.
+Etna (Italy) in 2021.
 The considered eruptions took place on:

 * 16 February 2021
 * 28 February 2021
 * 4 March    2021

 The Numerical forecasts are produced by an automated workflow which is activated in real-time when explosive eruptions with tephra emission occur.
-The workflow is informed about the state of the volcano by the Volcano Observatory Notifications for Aviation (VONAs) issued by the Italian National Institute of Geophysics and Volcanology - Osservatorio Etneo (INGV-OE), which is the reference institure for the monitoring of Mt.Etna.
+The workflow is informed about the state of the volcano by the Volcano Observatory Notifications for Aviation (VONAs) issued by the Italian National Institute of Geophysics and Volcanology - Osservatorio Etneo (INGV-OE), which is the reference institure for the monitoring of Mt.
+Etna.
 The numerical procedure has been developed and tested at the Italian National Institute of Geophysics and Volcanology - Sezione di Pisa (INGV-Sezione di Pisa), with the contribution of colleagues from the INGV-OE.

 The main features of the workflow are: